Buying Guide: Selecting the Right Mattress Size

 Don't Forget the Room!

 The challenge, of course, is fit.
-Make sure the mattress you choose fills out your space — after all, it's not called a BEDroom for nothing.
-When thinking through which of the mattress sizes to buy, be sure to keep these tips handy and don't forget to try out our Mattress Finder Quiz before you visit your nearest Mattress Firm location.
+Make sure the mattress you choose fills out your space—after all, it's not called a BEDroom for nothing.
+When thinking through which of the mattress sizes to buy, be sure to keep these tips handy and don't forget to try out our Mattress Matcher Quiz before you visit your nearest Mattress Firm location.